 That’s right everyone, settle your nerves and prepare yourself for the next stage in futuristic gaming.
-Oculus, leading the way in virtual reality headsets, have posted a release date of 2016; with many other competitors already hitting the headlines, it’s going to be a very interesting next couple of years within the gaming industry.
+Oculus, leading the way in virtual reality headsets, has posted a release date of 2016; with many other competitors already hitting the headlines, it’s going to be a very interesting next couple of years within the gaming industry.

 Although there was some contention what with the – still quite far away – release date, firm supporters of Oculus know that the wait will be worth it.
 Testing and perfecting what is already shaping up to be a beautiful machine, can only hope to prove that the Oculus Rift will live up to the hype.
-On their website, we’re given some close ups on the headset itself; sleek black with the universe in the eyepieces, I think it’s safe to say they’ve got the world’s attention.
+On their website, we’re given some close-ups of the headset itself; sleek black with the universe in the eyepieces, I think it’s safe to say they’ve got the world’s attention.

 Now we know what to expect to wear, how does the hardware shape up with the design?
-Well, along with the tantalising images, we were given enough specs to keep game developers busy and PC gamers scratching around in their wallets to find the cash to upgrade their graphics cards.
-When a system demands a NVIDIA GTX 970 or higher and 8GB+ RAM, you know they mean business.
+Well, along with the tantalizing images, we were given enough specs to keep game developers busy and PC gamers scratching around in their wallets to find the cash to upgrade their graphics cards.
+When a system demands an NVIDIA GTX 970 or higher and 8GB+ RAM, you know they mean business.
 The numerous bug fixes and added features such as improved compatibility and support (which is super helpful for the people behind the games) also listed on their site show that the developers are really listening.
 The real test, however, will be E3.
 We can’t wait.